 - 3.1 Internal Audit is independent of the activities that it audits which enables the auditors to perform their duties in a manner which facilitates impartial and effective professional judgements and unbiased recommendations. - 3.2.
-Independence will be preserved by ensuring that all members of staff are free from any conflicts of interest and do not undertake any duties that they could later be called upon to audit, including where members of staff have been involved in, for example working groups, consultancy etc. Objectivity will be preserved by ensuring that all members of staff are free from any conflicts of interest and do not undertake any duties that they could later be called upon to audit.
-Internal auditors will also refrain from assessing specific operations for which they were previously responsible, within the previous two years. - 3.3 Internal Audit determines its priorities based on an evaluation of risk in consultation with the Audit Committee.
+Independence and objectivity will be preserved by ensuring that all members of staff are free from any conflicts of interest and do not undertake any duties that they could later be called upon to audit, including where members of staff have been involved in, for example working groups, consultancy etc. Internal auditors will also refrain from assessing specific operations for which they were previously responsible, within the previous two years. - 3.3 Internal Audit determines its priorities based on an evaluation of risk in consultation with the Audit Committee.
 The Chief Internal Auditor has continual direct access to Council records, officers and reports and the ability to report independently and impartially if required.
-Accountability for the response to the advice and recommendations of Internal Audit lies with Chief Officers and Heads of Service, who either accept and implement the advice or choose another course of action on a risk assessed basis. - 3.4 Internal auditors have no operational responsibilities, except for the Chief Internal Auditor who manages Corporate Risk Management and the Council's Whistleblowing Policy.
+Accountability for the response to the advice and recommendations of Internal Audit lies with Chief Officers and Heads of Service, who either accept and implement the advice or choose another course of action on a risk assessed basis. - 3.4 Internal auditors have no operational responsibilities, except for the Chief Internal Auditor who manages Corporate Risk Management, the Council's Whistleblowing Policy and is the Head of the FCE Audit Authority.
 These functions are overseen independently and will be subject to independent assurance reporting.